chdalski/azure-training/src/azure-functions/1-3-azure-function-app.md

 </details>

-> Note: If you have more than one subscription use `az account` (list / set) to switch to the one you want to use.
+> Note: If you have more than one subscription, use `az account` (list / set) to switch to the one you want to use.

 ## Create a new Resource Group